 Super Bowl Trivia And Fun Facts

-There is certainly no shortage of fun facts about each game, including the Superbowl 49 which was just played.
+There is certainly no shortage of fun facts about each game.
 Just the stats on the advertisement sector of this event are fascinating.
 A lot of home viewers have admitted to looking forward to the commercials as much as they are looking forward to the game itself, and the ad companies and TV stations are exploiting those prize moments to the hilt with multi-million dollar ad spots and star-studded television commercials.

 Just to keep things fun, we've included a little bit of trivia by recounting a memorable fact about the most recent Super Bowl games.
 Whether you are betting on the Super Bowl or just enjoying the game, here is a little lighthearted trivia to lighten the mood as bettors make the agonizing decision regarding who they are betting on for this year's event.

 Interesting Super Bowl Facts